phosfuldev/phos_website/_posts/2024-10-05-public-acknowledgement-about-Liv-and-Mukta;-documenting-and-responding-to-comments.md

 C1: maybe you should’ve led with that… you do not appear to be equipped to navigate conversations around harm, abuse, and repair.
 You are engaging in abuse apologism, and these posts were a textbook example of a DARVO campaign.
 I seriously hope you both reflect and come to terms with the way you gaslighted me publicly in attempt to engage you in good faith, while defending a survivor who was violated with a sexually explicit message and condemned for refusing to engage with someone who sexually harassed them.

-Mukta (responding to C1): posting about it publically is their right, but bringing one's mutual aid into it is idk..
+Mukta (replying to C1): posting about it publically is their right, but bringing one's mutual aid into it is idk..

-Me (responding to C1): I realised my mistake, and it's still not good enough for yall 😂 yall are the same
+Me (replying to C1): I realised my mistake, and it's still not good enough for yall 😂 yall are the same

 C4: why did you send them that poem? what was your intent in sending something so explicit after (presumably) reading their account of SA?
 Why did you assume that would be welcome (which can be assumed as you provided no context nor CW)?
 If you just sent them that without reading their post, why would you do that?
 That is not safe behaviour.
 You must take accountability for that.